-It has been said that the secret to comedy is timing -- an element that’s just as important in improvisational jazz.
+It has been said that the secret to comedy is timing — an element that’s just as important in improvisational jazz.
 Bassist Charlie Haden, who has played with artists as diverse as Ornette Coleman, Keith Jarrett and Hank Jones, has as firm a grasp on that concept as anyone, as he demonstrated with remarkable grace at this show, the kickoff of a two-week celebration of his 65th birthday.